-Water is most precious natural resource that sustains the lives on the earth.
+Water is a precious natural resource that sustains the lives on the earth.
 In the world, 97% water is brackish in nature and only 3% water is sweet water.
 Most interestingly, out of this 3%, 2.4 % water remains as snow and ice.
 IWMI assessment projected that India’s total water demand will increase 32% by 2050 and ground water will contribute 51 % of the total demand.
 Plants require fresh water for their physiological functions such as photosynthesis, nutrient absorption, translocation, biomolecule synthesis etc. Agricultural crops are having different water requirement for their growth and development.
 Crops are irrigated to mitigate the water deficiency in soil.
 The application methods of water are being practiced by the different crop growers depending upon the source of water, soil properties, land situation, types of crop grown, climate etc (Shen, et al., 2013; Yang et al., 2010).
 The main sources of water in soil are rainfall, irrigation, groundwater, condensation of water vapour and melting of ice.
 In India, monsoon brings 80% of rainfall during kharif season.
-The uncertainty of monsoon the Indian agriculture is facing the great challenges to grow crop properly.
-As a consequence, Irrigation is the prime source of soil water to nourish the crops.
+The uncertainty of monsoon the Indian agriculture is facing the great challenges to grow crops properly.
+As a consequence, irrigation is the prime source of soil water to nourish the crops.
 The main source of irrigation water in the country are wells and tube wells (55-62%), canals (24-32 %) and tanks (5-6%).
-The fresh water is deleting due to overuse and unscientific management of water.
-The scarcity of fresh water for irrigation, the agriculture land will lose its acreage and there will be a big challenge to meet the basic demand of food, fodder, fuel, fibre and other essential commodities for the raising population.
-To sustain the agriculture, precision farming through smart agriculture is to be adopted for better irrigation efficiency and proficient use of water in order to harvest good crops.
-As a part of smart agriculture soil moisture sensors (SMS) have been used to forecast irrigation requirement and scheduling with exact quantity at specific crop location (Shah & Das, 2012).
+The fresh water is declining due to overuse and unscientific management of water.
+Because of the scarcity of fresh water for irrigation, agriculture land will lose its acreage and there will be a big challenge to meet the basic demand of food, fodder, fuel, fibre and other essential commodities for the raising population.
+To sustain the agriculture, precision farming through smart agriculture can be adopted for better irrigation efficiency and proficient use of water in order to harvest good crops.
+As a part of smart agriculture soil moisture sensors (SMS) have been used to forecast irrigation requirements and scheduling with exact quantity at specific crop locations (Shah & Das, 2012).
 While the modern techniques utilize soil resistivity sensor, tensiometers, soil moisture sensors, micro-electro mechanical systems and optical techniques (Blonquist, et al., 2006; Susha Lekshmi, et al., 2014).
-To strengthen the irrigation system various methods of irrigation systems are combined with different technology and it resulted in less manual intervention, decreased crop diseases, less water usage, less power consumption and increased cultivation (Raheman, et al., 2018).
+To strengthen the irrigation system various methods of irrigation systems are combined with different technologies and it resulted in less manual intervention, decreased crop diseases, less water usage, less power consumption and increased cultivation (Raheman, et al., 2018).
 Wireless sensors were used to sense some parameters like soil moisture, soil temperature, and weather condition in order to irrigate efficient amount of water in field (Montesano et al., 2018).
 The present study was designed to evaluate the use of soil moisture sensor for efficient irrigation in smart agriculture.

 Materials and Methods